behrica/scicloj-devcontainer/README.md

     * deps.edn: Clojure + Java
     * devcontainer.json: python libraries (via calls to pip in devcontainer.json) (or add poetry feature)
     * devcontainer.json: R libraries (see [r-packages](ghcr.io/rocker-org/devcontainer-features/r-packages)

-It installs in the devcontainer:
+6. (install more features in devcontainer: https://containers.dev/features)

 ## installed inside devcontainer
+The provided devcontainer.json installs in the devcontainer:

 * Clojure (incl. clojisr and libpython-clj)
 * Python (packages can be added vi calling "pip" in devcontainer.json)
 * R (packages can be added in devcontainer.json)